chappers/chappers.github.io/_posts/2020-09-18-pdf-privacy.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 Sometimes you just don't want your PDFs to be searchable.
 Maybe you've added some annotations to strike-through or block out some sensitive data (but you can still select it!).

 This can be resolved through some CLI applications:

 ```
 convert: topdf